Reunion (Star Trek: The Next Generation): Plot

 The starship Enterprise is met by a Klingon battlecruiser carrying Ambassador K'Ehleyr (Suzie Plakson) and Klingon Chancellor K'mpec (Charles Cooper).
 K'mpec reveals to Captain Picard that he has been poisoned and is slowly dying, and insists that Picard become the Arbiter of Succession and identify his assassin.
 He suspects that it is either Gowron (Robert O'Reilly) or Duras (Patrick Massett), the two challengers for his succession, and warns Picard that allowing a Klingon dishonorable enough to use poison to become chancellor could result in war between the Klingon Empire and the Federation.

 K'Ehleyr, a former lover of Lt.
-Worf (Michael Dorn), brings with her a young Klingon boy (Jon Paul Steuer), Alexander.
+Worf (Michael Dorn), brings with her a young half-Klingon boy (Jon Paul Steuer), Alexander.
 She confirms to Worf that the boy is his son, explaining she hid him from Worf in fear that Worf would insist on marrying her.
 Worf is troubled by Alexander's lack of interest in becoming a warrior but, already burdened by his discommendation, fears for Alexander's future, given the stigma of his family name.

 When K'mpec dies, Gowron and Duras arrive for the Rites of Succession.
 During the first Rite, a ceremony verifying K'mpec's death, a bomb detonates in the assembly hall, killing two Klingons.
 Picard decides to prolong the Rites using an archaic ceremony to give the Enterprise crew time to complete a forensic analysis.
 They discover that the explosion came from a Romulan bomb worn by one of Duras' guards.

 K'Ehleyr investigates Worf's discommendation and infers the truth: Duras framed Worf's father for complicity in a Romulan massacre of Klingons, in order to cover up his own father's involvement.
 Duras discovers her investigation, confronts her, and kills her.
 Worf challenges Duras to combat under the Right of Vengeance; Duras initially rejects the challenge, but accepts it when Worf claims K'Ehleyr was his mate.
 The Enterprise crew arrive too late to prevent Worf from killing Duras in combat.

 After the Klingons leave, Picard reprimands Worf for killing Duras, although Worf defends his actions as valid under Klingon law.
-Though Duras's death means that there is no longer any reason to hide the truth of the masscare, Worf explains to Picard that the High Council will not admit their error in punishing him and vows he and his brother will convince them to speak the truth.
+Though Duras's death means that there is no longer any reason to hide the truth of the massacre, Worf explains to Picard that the High Council will not admit their error in punishing him and vows he and his brother will convince them to speak the truth.
 Worf acknowledges Alexander as his son, and places the boy in the care of his adoptive parents Sergey and Helena Rozhenko.